Fodder School Muse-of-the-Month: Emma Hudson

 What part of the world do you currently live in?

-I live in the UK, in a city called Chelmsford in the county of Essex.
-We are about 35 miles east of London.
+I live in Chelmsford in Essex, United Kingdom, which is about 35 miles east of London.

 When did your art or crafting journey begin?